NVIDIA-ISAAC-ROS/isaac_ros_pose_estimation/docs/dope-triton.md

     Then click on the `Add` button, select `By topic` and choose `PoseArray` under `/poses`.
 Finally, change the display to show an axes by updating `Shape` to be `Axes`, as shown in the screenshot at the top of this page.
 Make sure to update the `Fixed Frame` to `camera`.

-    > **Note:** For best results, crop/resize input images to the same dimensions your DNN model is expecting.
+    > **Note**: For best results, crop/resize input images to the same dimensions your DNN model is expecting.